heptarch/heptarch.github.io/drafts/demon.md

 as "Breeglage!", "Tomporgis!", and so forth.
 Stops to construct a Brownian clock from dust he has found beneath the wigs. <br>

 <i>Apr.
-23.</i> Lies in bed with a case of "scone-rot and begoo".
+23.</i> Lies in bed with a bad case of "scone-rot and begoo".
 Weakly converses about
 methods to imprint outgoing polarizations into colloid bath. <br>

 </font>